varun-krishanumakr/add-varkrish-page/content/authors/adkris/_index.md

 - Researchers
 ---

-I am a student at the University of Washington majoring in Electrical Engineering with a concentration in Digital Signal Processing.
+I am a student at the University of Washington majoring in Electrical Engineering and pursuing Digital Signal Processing and Neural Engineering concentrations.
 I am expected to graduate the Spring of 2024 and am interested in pursuing graduate research after my bachelor's degree.

-My core competency is in programming, with an expertise in Java and Python.
-I aim to use my programming skills to aid in ecological & environmental conservation.
+My core competency is in programming, with an expertise in Python and Java.
+I am currently applying signal processing techniques in passive acoustic monitoring of bats with a goal toward ecological conservation.

-At Echospace, I am currently working on using machine learning methods on echolocation data to understand the foraging and social behaviors of bats in the wild.
+At Echospace, I am developing and applying computational methods on echolocation data to understand the foraging and social behaviors of bats in the wild.
+We collect our echolocation data from local bat colonies by deploying autonomous recording units ([AudioMoths](https://www.openacousticdevices.info/audiomoth)), at the Union Bay Natural Area right by the UW Husky Football Stadium.

 Feel free to ask me any questions at my email on pursuing research as an undergraduate!